 Every chapter across It Takes Two’s campaign heads down a similar wacky rabbit hole to the point where I often forgot how May and Cody even arrived in that moment.
 The trip through Rose’s bedroom somehow ends with fighting a giant baboon plushy in outer space, and entering a cuckoo clock leads to a epic escapade through a time-bending palace made of glass, metal gears, and springs.

-This may seem like a very disjointed game on paper, but it is precisely the constant thrill of experiencing something new that makes the duo’s whimsical adventure so much fun.
-By creating each chapter as a mini, self-contained gameplay segment, Hazelight Studios ensured that every moment felt polished and finely-tuned, plus they could draw on almost any mechanic they wanted.
+This may seem like a very disjointed game on paper, but the constant thrill of experiencing something new is precisely what makes this crazy adventure so much fun.
+By creating each chapter as a mini, self-contained gameplay segment, Hazelight Studios could draw on almost any mechanic they wanted.

 Most importantly, this varied design in the gameplay makes It Takes Two unique in this genre.
 Most two player co-op titles out on today’s market either give each of the characters a unique ability in how they solve puzzles and engage in combat (such as Darksiders Genesis for example), or, alternatively, both players experience the levels in the same way as the two characters are basically clones (like, say, in Unravel 2).